MA in Emerging Media Studies

 The Master of Arts in Emerging Media Studies (EMS) offers instruction concerning social and emerging media from the perspectives of technology studies and social science.
 Students will learn about the latest research and insights about Big Data, analytical techniques for social media, and human behavior to support optimal deployment of new communication technology.

-The EMS master’s program is normally a 10-month, 40-credit program, and includes a final project and participation in a three-semester collaborative research project seminar.
-Students may also choose to complete an internship or write a master’s thesis*.
+The EMS master’s program is normally a 10-month (three semesters), 40-credit program, and includes a final project and participation in a three-semester collaborative research project seminar.
+Students may also choose to complete an internship or write a master’s thesis.

 Required Courses (28 credits)